 - Franchthi Cave - Peloponnese.
 Cave which has been occupied by humans for very long time, from 38,000 to 3,000 BC.
 At the end of this period people rather lived outside, near the entrance in the cave.

 - Petralona Cave - Central Macedonia.
-Some 2 km long cave with important finds of ancient hominids.
-Especially interesting is a skull of hominid, most likely Homo erectus which is crystalized and perched on a stalagmite.
-This hominid lived here some 300,000 - 600,000 years ago.
+Some 2 km long cave with important finds of ancient hominins.
+Especially interesting is a skull of hominin, most likely Homo erectus or Archanthropus europaeus which is crystalized and perched on a stalagmite.
+This hominin lived here some 300,000 - 600,000 years ago.
 This find has caused much scientific discussion and controversies with the basic theories of early human history and distribution.
 Here have been found also numerous fossils of existing and extinct animals.

 - Psychro Cave - Crete.
 Sacred Minoan cave with beautiful cave formations.
 Numerous artefacts found, including huge amount of semi-precious stones.

 Other prehistoric landmarks

 - Dragonhouses of Evia (Euboea) - Central Grece, Euboea.
 Group of some 25 megalithic structures - houses made from enormous stones.
 Their construction took place in the late Neolithic and Bronze Age.
 The most impressive is Dracospito of Mount Ochi - amazing house built with well fitting stone blocks without any mortar.

 - Sesklo - Thessaly.
 Remnants of Neolithic urban centre, one of the oldest in the world.
 Development of this prehistoric town started around 6850 BC and by 5000 BC there were some 500 - 800 houses, some with two floors.